Snake bites and avoidance

 Risk to the traveller

 Snakes are found in all environments except for a few islands, the Antarctic and permanently frozen areas of the Arctic.
-They live in dessert, rainforest, swamps, grasslands, water, temperate climes and even up to 4,800m in the Asian Himalaya [2].
-Snakebite risk is highest where human and snake habitat or activities overlap and predominantly affects the rural working poor such as farmers and hunters and their children.
+They live in desert, rainforest, swamps, grasslands, water, temperate climes and even up to 4,800m in the Asian Himalaya [4].
+Snake bite risk is highest where human and snake habitat or activities overlap and predominantly affects the rural working poor such as farmers and hunters and their children.
 An example would be a barefoot rural farmer tending rice in a paddy field.
 Risk is particularly high at times of flooding as land snakes share a smaller amount of land with humans [3].
-As snakes are cold blooded and thus unable to generate heat internally they tend to seek out warm environments which may attract them into the human home especially if this is also a source of food such as rodents.
+As snakes are cold blooded and thus unable to generate heat internally, they tend to seek out warm environments which may attract them into the human home especially if this is also a source of food such as rodents.

 Before travel